 Grilled Pork Loin with Bourbon Cherry Compote

 The Fourth of July is just around the corner, and I am already planning on what to grill.
-This Grilled Pork Loin with Bourbon Cherry Compote is as festive as it is easy.
+This Grilled Pork Loin with Bourbon Cherry Compote is as festive as it is easy, and the bourbon cherry compote is the absolute star of the show.

 Grilled Pork Loin with Bourbon Cherry Compote

-Whether you’re looking for the star of your backyard barbecue table, or just want to shake up a weeknight dinner with an elegant dish, this quick cooking pork tenderloin is ideal.
+Whether you’re looking for the star of your backyard barbecue table or just want to shake up a weeknight dinner with an elegant dish, this quick-cooking pork tenderloin is ideal.
+With just a handful of fresh cherries and pantry staples, this dish comes together effortlessly in less than 45 minutes.
 I love using pork loin in recipes such as my Roasted Pork Tenderloin with Raspberry Jalapeno Sauce.
 The lean meat allows it to cook quickly making it ideal for any night of the week.

 Ingredients